geethika18/kaizala-docs/Articles/Actions/KASClient/generated/enums/kasclient.formstatus.md

 **Active**:  = 0

-*Defined in model/KASFormAggregatedSummary.ts:4*

 ___

 <a id="closed"></a>

 ###  Closed

 **Closed**:  = 1

-*Defined in model/KASFormAggregatedSummary.ts:5*

 ___

 <a id="expired"></a>

 ###  Expired

 **Expired**:  = 2

-*Defined in model/KASFormAggregatedSummary.ts:6*

 ___